AbdurRahman9594/mlops-predict-customer-feelings/README.md

 For example, the Linux path should be like this: cd /mnt/d/customer_satisfaction

 Now, copy or download all the files and folders from my repository in the Local D > customer_satisfaction folder.
 Also, for the dataset, you can either download it from the YouTuber's GitHub or directly download it from the Google Drive link present in the data folder.
-(I can't upload the 50Mb dataset as the maximum dataset can be uploaded up to 25Mb)
+(I can't upload the 50Mb dataset as the maximum dataset can be uploaded up to 25Mb).
+Also, remember that, to use zenml, your python version should be greater than 3.7 and less than 3.9.
+Therefore, in the below commands, we will install and use python 3.9 version.

 Once you are in the customer_satisfaction directory, run the below Ubuntu commands, one by one.